nawabahmadreshi/documentation/pages/marketing-channels/google-xplatform-display-ads.md

 During Ad creation follow the following procedures for Branch link tracking

 1. Enter your desired Final Website into the **Final URL** field.
 This should be the same website that your Branch link routes to.
-1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.)
+1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.
 1. Expand the **Advanced URL options** and paste your Branch Ad link into the **Tracking URL template** field.

-{% image src="/img/pages/features/google-ads/google-platform-display-ads/full-branch-link.png" half center alt='Example Link' %}
+{% image src="/img/pages/features/google-ads/google-xplatform-display-ads/full-branch-link.png" half center alt='Example Link' %}

-{% image src="/img/pages/features/google-ads/google-platform-display-ads/adwords-configuration.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-xplatform-display-ads/adwords-configuration.png" half center alt='Example Adwords Config' %}

 {% protip %}

-Because the **Final URL** for your app install campaigns must match your app store domain, you cannot put a Branch link in that box.
+Because the **Final URL** for your app install campaigns must match your final destination website, you cannot put a Branch link in that box.
 However, capturing installs and deep linking users through content is still possible due to the **Tracking template** configuration.

 {% endprotip %}